Arnold Schwarzenegger Trolls President Donald Trump After Joint Press Conference With Putin

 “I mean you literally sold out at this press conference our intelligence community, our justice system, and worst of all, our country.
 You are the president of the United States.
 You shouldn’t do that.
 And what’s the matter with you?”

 While that may seem like it was enough, the worldwide movie star didn’t hold back.
-In fact, he evoked another movie star — one who had his same job as Governor of California — before holding the highest office in the land.
+In fact, he evoked another movie star — one who had his same job as governor of California — before holding the highest office in the land.

 #NationalSelfieDay wouldn’t be complete without a cameo by Whiskey. pic.twitter.com/JRyjVvbYrv